Inside: Crock Pot Roast Beef

 Friends, I am about to change your life, Oh, yes I am!

-While visiting B in Newfoundland, she served up the most delicious Crock Pot Roast Beef I’ve ever eaten.
+While visiting my daughter in Newfoundland, she served up the most delicious Crock Pot Roast Beef I’ve ever eaten.
 And, I have her permission to share it with you.

 The Secret is the Spice Blend

 The secret to this recipe is the spice blend.
 It’s not just any spice blend; it’s the best I’ve ever had.
 It makes meat taste fabulous.

 And, here’s where it gets seriously simple.
 All I do is toss that chunk of beef into the slow cooker, sprinkle on the spice blend, slow cook.
 That’s it.
 No chopping; no mincing.
 Just sprinkling.

 It even creates it’s own gravy.
 Which tastes amazing on mashed potatoes.

 Don’t stop with the beef.
 I’ve used it on chicken, too.
 Next week, I’m sprinkling some pork chops or maybe even fish.
 I think you get the idea.
 This is one seriously delicious spice blend that seems to work well with most meats.

 While any ol’ slow cooker will do, I (again) have to sing the praises of my favorite pot that I use almost every day for increasingly more and more recipes.
 The Instant Pot Duo 7-in-1 Pressure Cooker also has a Slow Cooker feature.
 Recently, I purchased a glass lid separately that is designed for using the slow cooker feature.

 Although, you can use the pressure cooker lid because the Slow Cooker feature doesn’t pressurize, I prefer the glass lid because it allows me to see what’s happening.